0xAX/linux-insides/Booting/linux-bootstrap-1.md

 .bsdata : { *(.bsdata) }
 ```

-So kernel setup entry point is:
+So, the kernel setup entry point is:

 ```assembly
 	.globl _start